ron10023/react-native-firebase/README.md

 ### Description

-This script automates the use of ['react-native-firebase'](https://invertase.io/react-native-firebase) package.
+This script automates the integration of ['react-native-firebase'](https://invertase.io/react-native-firebase) package.

 ### Installation